ThembisileNGQ/Akkatecture/README.md

 Akka.net gives us a wealth of good APIs out of the box that can be used to build entire systems out of.
 It also has a decent ecosystem and [community](https://gitter.im/akkadotnet/akka.net) for support.
 Akkatecture is also of the opinion that commands translate well semantically in actor systems since telling commands is a form of message passing that fits well into the actor model paradigm.

+## Changelog

+Akkatecture uses the methods of [Keep A Changelog](https://github.com/olivierlacan/keep-a-changelog) to keep track of features or functionality that has been added, changed, deprecated, removed, fixed, or patched for security reasons.
+The changelog also serves as a source of truth for the project's [release notes](https://github.com/Lutando/Akkatecture/releases).

 ## Acknowledgements

 - [Akka.NET](https://github.com/akkadotnet/akka.net) - The project which AKkatecture builds ontop of, without akka.net, Akkatecture wouldnt exist.